Peerages in the United Kingdom: Declining, disclaiming, and revocation

 Peerages can be declined by prospective recipients, and often have been throughout history for various different reasons.
 For instance, Winston Churchill declined the Dukedom of London so he could continue to sit in the House of Commons.

 Since the House of Lords Reform Act 2014, peers may resign from the House of Lords, whilst keeping their title and style.

 Though there is no mechanism for life peers to fully disclaim their peerage, hereditary peers may fully disclaim their peerage for their lifetime under the Peerage Act 1963.
-The peerage remains extant until the death of the peer who had made the disclaimer, when it descends to his or her heir in the usual manner.
+The peerage remains extant until the death of the peer who had made the disclaimer, when it descends to their heir in the usual manner.

 The Crown does not have the power to cancel or revoke a peerage once it has been created.
 A peerage can only be removed from an individual by an act of parliament, an example of such being the Titles Deprivation Act 1917.